J6 Timeline

 "States want to correct their votes, which they now know were based on irregularities and fraud, plus corrupt process never received legislative approval.
 All Mike Pence has to do is send them back to the States, AND WE WIN.
 Do it Mike, this is a time for extreme courage!"

-In testimony and the United States House Select Committee on the January 6 Attack report, aides said Trump was told Pence lacked that authority.
+In testimony and the House Select Committee on the January 6 Attack report, aides testified that Trump was told Pence lacked that authority.

 Rally at The Ellipse